4.15. Advanced Topics

 Definitions:

-Ray Section: Part of the ray with a constant direction vector.
-Sections typically start and end at surface intersections.
+part of a ray with a constant direction vector.
+Sections start and end at surface intersections.

-The number of sections is the same for all rays.
-If a ray gets absorbed early, all consecutive sections consist of zero length vectors starting at the last position and having their power set to zero.
-Direction and polarization are then undefined.
+The number of sections is identical for all rays.
+If a ray is absorbed early on, all consecutive sections consist of zero length vectors starting at the last position and having their power set to zero.
+Direction and polarization are undefined.

-The following table shows an overview of ray properties.
-Some of those are attributes that are stored while tracing, while others are functions, as these properties must be calculated from other attributes first.
-They are intentionally kept as functions and are not exposed as properties, so an computational overhead is communicated to the user.
+The following table shows an overview of available ray properties.
+Some of those are attributes that are stored while tracing, while others are functions, which must be calculated from other attributes first.

 Table 4.25 List of ray properties